9SMTM6/mcmc-demo/README.md

   * disabling the file hashes makes the task of actually getting a newer version problematic, I looked into this but eventually gave up.
 * consider the experimental related_applications attribute https://developer.mozilla.org/en-US/docs/Web/Manifest/related_applications
 * not installable on main URLs
-  * issue is that manifest "speficies the wrong url".
+  * issue is that manifest "specifies the wrong url".
 What happens (I think) is that the commit url from cloudflare ends up in the index.html/base element, the latest of which also gets served on the main url.
 This means that the relative URL in the manifest file doesn't specify the correct main url, and chrome doesnt like that.
   * I tried if I can work around that by inlining the manifest with a data url, but that way it seems that relative urls don't get resolved at all, instead they all error
   * I could specify the "final" url in the manifest.json, but thats difficult as theres 2 of these right now, the baseline and the fat URL.
     * I could choose one of these